 Ann and Chris Frederick of the Stretch to Win Institute are the pioneers in Fascial Stretch Therapy (TM).
 They began working with NFL athletes to improve their athletic performance.
 They designed a complete flexibility training system to help players loosen up and perform their best.

-This program is now available to you.
 The Stretch to Win Institute certifies individuals to become Fascial Stretch Therapists (FST).
 In November 2014, I took my Level 1 and in September 2015 I completed my Level 2 in Fascial Stretch Therapy.
+I completed my final level, Level 3, in the fall of 2016 and then went on to do a specialty in Sports Specific FST in March 2018.

 Here are some of the benefits you may experience: